If you want a farm, you should look into the best farm animals to make the experience as enjoyable as possible.

 Milk, beef, and cheese are the three products that are available from your cows, which covers a vast market.

-Also, you don’t need a significant amount of space to raise them.
+Also, you don’t need a significant amount of space to raise them, especially if you choose miniature cattle breeds.

 If you look into any farm in your area, they likely have a coop of chickens, if not more, because they produce an incredibly valuable item, eggs.